pbeshai/d3-webpack-loader/README.md

 Doing it manually means you need to update your `d3-combined.js` file every time you install a new D3 module.
 Instead, you can just use D3 Webpack Loader and `import d3 from 'd3!'` and have it work automatically.

+### Server-side Rendering

+Sadly, this will not work if you are hoping to use server-side rendering, since node doesn't understand importing '`d3!'`.

 ## Development